fralik/rundata-net/docs/searching.rst

 .. _searching-word-search:

-Word search in inscription texts
+Word searches in inscription texts
 --------------------------------

-Consider this search in Rundata (`RUN:reisti & FVN:fôður` word search parameter):
+Consider the following search in Rundata: `RUN:reisti & FVN:fôður` word search parameter.
+(ILI KUDA OTNOSITSIA WORD SEARCH PARAMETER? /APM)

-* Transliteration contains reisti
+* The transliteration contains 'reisti' (I'VE INSERTED ' IN THE FOLLOWING PARAGRAPHS; YOU MAY PREFER THE ITALICS USED IN E.G. "WORD 3 IS REISA" BELOW /APM)
-* Normalization to Old West Norse contains fôður.
+* The normalization to Old West Norse contains 'fôður'.

 This search produces 0 results in Rundata.
-The reason for this is that Rundata tries to find one single word that would contain reisti in transliteration and fôður in Old West Norse.
-There are of course no such words.
+The reason for this is that Rundata tries to find one single word that contains both 'reisti' in transliteration and 'fôður' in Old West Norse.
+Evidently, there are no such words.

-A what appears to be a similar search in Rundata-net is show in figure below:
+What appears to be a similar search in Rundata-net is shown in the figure below:

 .. _figure-pseudo-similar:

 .. figure:: /_static/pseudo_similar.png
     :alt: An example of search that looks similar to Rundata RUN:reisti & FVN:fôður

-The result is 3 inscriptions. Öl 13 contains reisti as word 2 in transliterated text and fôður as word 7 in Old West Norse text.
-I hope you see the point.
-Rundata-net searched through the whole texts and returned results regardless of word positions.
+This results in three inscriptions. Öl 13 contains 'reisti' as word 2 in the transliterated text and 'fôður' as word 7 in the Old West Norse text.
+The point should be evident.
+Rundata-net has searched through texts in their entirety and returned results regardless of word positions.

-Let's fix the search in Rundata and observe the results.
-Consider search for all inscriptions from Gästrikland with word search parameter `RUN:\a & FVN:\ei`.
-Rundata finds 8 inscriptions.
-The first one Gs 1 has matched words highlighted in bold:
+Let's fix this search in Rundata and observe the results.
+Consider a search for all inscriptions from Gästrikland with the word search parameter `RUN:\a & FVN:\ei`.
+Rundata finds eight inscriptions.
+The first one, Gs 1, has its matched words highlighted in bold:

 | Gs 1
 | Snjólaug lét **reisa stein** eptir Véleif, bónda sinn, en Eynjótr.
 | sniolauk · lit · **resa** · **stain** · (e)ftiR · uilef · bunta · sin · in · oyniotr

-The logic behind that is:
+The logic behind this is:

-* Word 3 is `reisa` in Old West Norse, it contains search pattern `ei`.
+* Word 3 is `reisa` in Old West Norse, it contains the search pattern `ei`.
-  Word 3 is `resa` in transliteration, it contains search pattern `a`.
-Therefore, word 3 is the search match.
+  Word 3 is `resa` in transliteration, it contains the search pattern `a`.
+Therefore, word 3 is a search match.
-* Word 4 is `stein` in Old West Norse, it contains search pattern `ei`.
+* Word 4 is `stein` in Old West Norse, it contains the search pattern `ei`.
-  Word 4 is `stain` in transliteration, it contains search pattern `a`.
-Therefore, word 4 is the search match.
+  Word 4 is `stain` in transliteration, it contains the search pattern `a`.
+Therefore, word 4 is a search match.

 .. attention::

+    In order to perform a
-    One have to select **matches across words** operator in order to perform such word-based search in Rundata-net.
+    word-based search of this kind in Rundata-netOne, you have to select the **matches across words** operator.

-The same search in Rundata-net is given by:
+The same search in Rundata-net is rendered as:

 * Country in Gästrikland.
 * Normalization to Old West Norse matches across words ei.